Tourism in Perth: Children's areas

-The May Drive Parkland Parkland is one of two children's playgrounds in Kings Park, the other being the Ivey Watson Playground.
-It includes a lake and island, play and climbing equipment for children, and life-sized model dinosaurs.
-The Vietnam War memorial and a coffee shop and cafe are located in the May Drive Parkland.

-Lotterywest Family Area is popular area for young families, and is specifically targeted for children aged under five.
+The May Drive Parkland is one of two children's playgrounds in Kings Park, the other being the Ivey Watson Playground.
+It includes a lake and an island, play and climbing equipment for children, and life-sized dinosaur models.
+The Vietnam War Memorial and a coffee shop and cafe are located in the May Drive Parkland.
+Lotterywest Family Area is popular with young families and is specifically targeted for children under five.
 It was extensively refurbished in 2006 with funding from Lotterywest.

 Jacob's Ladder

-Jacob's Ladder is a set of stairs located at the end of Cliff Street, which marks the boundary of Kings Park.
+Jacob's Ladder is a set of stairs located at the end of Cliff Street that marks the boundary of Kings Park.
 It has 242 steps and leads down to Mounts Bay Road, and is a popular place to exercise.

 Perth Zoo

-The Perth Zoo is a 41 acre zoo that opened in 1898 in South Perth, Western Australia.
+The Perth Zoo is a 41 acre zoo that opened in 1898 in South Perth.
 As of January 2011, it is home to 1258 animals of 164 species and includes an extensive botanical collection.
 The zoo has three main zones – Australian Walkabout, Asian Rainforest and African Savannah – as well as smaller exhibit areas.